 Step 2: Choose Landscaping Rocks

-Select the kinds of rocks for the landscape; consider color, texture and weight.
+Select the kinds of rocks for the landscape.
+Consider color, texture and weight.
 For example, lava rock has the advantages of being light and porous, allowing air and moisture to reach the tree roots.
-Choose red to add color to the landscape or black for a cooler look.
+Choose red to add color to the landscape.

 Buy rocks as mulch, accent boulders and some decorative rocks to add a rock garden feature, if desired.
 Creating contrast improves the appearance of the yard.
 If the area with the trees is plain, select some colorful rocks.
 To highlight colorful plants, choose simple rocks in gray, black or tan, based on what goes well with the house and fence.